Entities

 entities

 layer.
-This is appropriate only if the entity is used extensively across the application. - Aggregating Microservices Data: When the backend is split across microservices and the frontend needs to combine data with significant client-side business logic, an aggregate entity in
+This is appropriate if the entity is used extensively across the application. - Aggregating Data: When the frontend needs to combine data from different sources with significant client-side business logic, an aggregate entity in

 entities